 The Company's financial assets and liabilities recorded at fair value on the statement of financial position or disclosed in the notes have been categorized into three categories based on a fair value hierarchy.
 Fair value of assets and liabilities included in Level I is determined by reference to quoted prices in active markets for identical assets and liabilities.
-Assets and liabilities in Level II include valuations using inputs other than the quoted prices for which all significant inputs are based on observable market data, either directly or indirectly.
+Financial assets and liabilities in Level II include valuations using inputs other than the quoted prices for which all significant inputs are based on observable market data, either directly or indirectly.
 Level III valuations are based on inputs that are not based on observable market data.
-Assets are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
-As at December 31, 2014, the Company's cash and cash equivalents are categorized as Level 1 measurement.
+Financial assets and liabilities are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
+As at December 31, 2015, the Company's cash and cash equivalents are categorized as Level 1 measurement.
+The Company categorizes its short-term investments as Level 1 measurement.
 The Company does not hold any Level II or III investments.